Mexico president asks Korean counterpart for more BTS concerts

 The companies did not immediately respond to a request for comment.
 The watchdog agency said it would help develop new guidelines to better regulate ticket sales to concerts and festivals, with prices and locations established ahead of the tickets' release.

-Ticketmaster, which is owned by Live Nation Entertainment, has faced other controversies in Mexico, including in 2022 when it reimbursed around $1 million to customers after more than a thousand fans reported being denied access to a Bad Bunny concert at Mexico's Estadio Azteca.
+Ticketmaster, which is owned by Live Nation Entertainment, has faced other controversies in Mexico, including in 2022 when it reimbursed around US$1 million (S$1.3 million) to customers after more than a thousand fans reported being denied access to a Bad Bunny concert at Mexico's Estadio Azteca.

-At the time, Ticketmaster criticized resellers and fraudulent ticket vendors and called for stronger control measures.
+At the time, Ticketmaster criticised resellers and fraudulent ticket vendors and called for stronger control measures.